 *Have an area set aside where you can accept payments, package items, and customers can use as an area to stand or write checks and not feel in the way.
 One lady I saw at the show set up her booth so that customer could sit at small table she had in order to comfortably write out thier checks.
 They could also take her business cards from there.
 I thought it was a great idea.

-te cubes that I purchased at Michaels.
+*My favorite parts of my display were the white cubes that I purchased at Michaels.
 I stored some of my products inside the drawers for travel.
 Then at the show I just open up the drawers and drape the items out.
 When done I just pack them back into the drawers and we are ready to go

 *Table skirts allow you to have space hidden from view for storage totes and trash bags.